 Your most important SEO keyword for a piece, called the ‘primary keyword’, should be at the beginning of your SEO title so search engines and humans alike know that’s the primary focus of the content.
 Similarly, the primary SEO keyword, minus any ‘stop words’ (like ‘and’ or ‘but’), should form the basis of your URL slug.
-(The slug is the last part of the content’s URL and is the bit that you can edit whenever you create a new piece of content).
-Including this primary SEO keyword in your meta description helps cement the relationship, though it doesn’t directly impact on search rankings.
+(The slug is the last part of the content’s URL and is the bit you can edit whenever you create a new piece of content).
+Including this primary SEO keyword in your meta description helps cement the relationship, though it doesn’t directly affect search rankings.

 In addition to the primary SEO keyword, most pieces of content will also have one or more secondary SEO keywords that complement the primary keyword and lend structure to the content.
 You’ll get the best results if you use these in the meta description, throughout the main content and in relevant headings and subheadings.

 A good rule of thumb is to focus one section of your content around each secondary SEO keyword or a specific search query.
 The more valuable keywords should show up in level 2 headings (or segment titles for video and audio etc.) and the associated content.
 Less valuable secondary SEO keywords might show up in subheadings or just in the body of the content.

 SEO keyword FAQs

 Here are some common questions about SEO keywords that might have occurred to you.

 The exact number of SEO keywords you choose for a piece of content will depend on the length or size of the content.

 If you’re writing a 500-word blog post, you might choose two or three keywords, or even just a single primary keyword.
 Or if you’re creating a 30s video, you might focus on a similar number of keywords.